lvjintaogithub/HD_Library/README.md

 # HD_Library
-this is a example of weixin miniapp
+this is a example of weixin miniapp. the project name is HD_Library.